 Words Matter: How to Use Empowering Language as a Yoga Teacher

-We’ve all taken yoga classes from teachers that make us feel great.
-These are the kind of teachers that draw students out from the woodwork and continue to keep them coming back for more and more.
+We’ve all taken yoga classes from teachers who use empowering language, and that makes us feel great.
+These are the kind of teachers that draw students out of the woodwork and continue to keep them coming back for more and more.

-But contrarily, we’ve all taken yoga classes from teachers that have disempowered us as well.
-We’ve all stepped away from practice not feeling like our best.
+But contrarily, we’ve all taken yoga classes from teachers who have disempowered us as well.
+We’ve all stepped away from practice, not feeling like our best.
 We’ve felt judged or inadequate.

 How to Use Empowering Language